 Import Range can be difficult for people without a lot of technical expertise.
 Also, if a user is relying on Import Range to move a lot of data between sheets on a regular basis, it can get a bit complicated.

 Although this option can be great for people who want to import small amounts of raw data, it is easy to make errors within individual cells and unique formatting may not be preserved.
-For example, Import Range will not transfer the formatting of font weights, colors, or sizes.
-It will also not transfer images, which can make it useless for many users.
-There can also be update delays, and users may not always see the most up to date data displayed on the sheet.
-This can negatively affect organizations that need to make fast data-driven decisions.
+For example,

 This is why we recommend that users who want streamlined data transfers without losing formatting try using the Sheetgo add-on.
+Install by clicking on the button below.